The 9 Undeniable Characteristics of a Rockstar Office Manager

 The office manager is a unique, demanding position.
 It takes a diverse set of skills – and an amazing individual – to really thrive in the role.

 The office manager is one of the few people (other than perhaps the CEO or senior HR staff) who interacts with employees at every level and within every department virtually every day.

 At SnackNation, we are huge advocates of talented office managers.
 That’s because we have the privilege of working directly with thousands of incredible office managers at some of the most engaged companies from all over the country.

-(PS – If you’re an Office Manager or Assistant, join our private FB Group here.
+(PS – If you’re an Office Manager, join our private FB Group here.
 It’s a place to connect, collaborate, and share advice on how to overcome the wide spectrum of challenges you face in your role.)

 So what does it take to be one of these next level office managers?
 How do you find and hire someone who is perfect for this role?